AndersDeath/diary2/000-current.md

 # 09 October - Sunday - Sharm El-Sheigh - 9 day of immigration

 So, today I finally finished with EM and CTO criterias analysing.
 It means that I can start slow preparations to the my funute success.
 Joke.
 I also did several interesting things: finished one book, downloaded new one, etc. I also spent time on the beach, wich was nice.
 I was lying on a lounger and thought about different things.
 Tomrrow I am going to come back to my schedule and proceed learning languages and improving other skills.
+Actually I will work as usual, but without DR SMILE.
+That is amazing.